kfahn22/Buckyball/README.md

   }
 ```

-We are able to see the sprites on most of the faces, but one some faces there are stripes instead of the sprites.
+We are able to see the sprites on most of the faces, but on some faces there are stripes instead of the sprites.

 <p align="center"><img src="assets/dodecahedron-stripes.jpg" alt="dodecahedron with sprites" width="800px"></p>